 U.S.-China Trade Tensions: What’s next for Central Wisconsin’s Agriculture, 18 June, Wausau, Wisconsin

-The Center for East Asian Studies (CEAS) is partnering with the Wisconsin Institute for Public Policy and Service (WIPPS) on this inaugural event of the East Asia Now series.
+The Center for East Asian Studies (CEAS) partnered with the Wisconsin Institute for Public Policy and Service (WIPPS) on this inaugural event of the East Asia Now series.

-The panel will be moderated by Pam Jahnke of Wisconsin Farm Report Radio.
-Panelists include:
+The panel was moderated by Pam Jahnke of Wisconsin Farm Report Radio.
+Panelists included:

 -Bradley Pfaff, Wisconsin Dept. of Agriculture, Trade and Consumer Protection